Heavy Vehicle Competency Based Assessment (HVCBA)

 The primary method to get a Heavy Vehicle Licence is to complete a Heavy Vehicle Competency Based Assessment (HVCBA) with an Accredited Training Provider.

 What is HVCBA?

-Under HVCBA, you’ll be assessed under a wide range of driving conditions by an assessor who has been accredited by Roads and Maritime Services.
+Under HVCBA, you’ll be assessed against specific criteria that relates to the safe operation of a heavy vehicle.
+Assessment is conducted under a wide range of driving conditions by an assessor who has been accredited by Roads and Maritime Services.
 Under HVCBA, it is a requirement that training and assessment are conducted by different assessors.
 This means, that the assessor who delivers your training course must not be the same assessor who conducts your Final Competency Assessment.

 If you pass, you can go to a registry or service centre to be issued with your upgraded licence.